trntv/apis-list/README.md

 - [Intellexer](https://github.com/apis-list/apis-list/blob/main/apis/intellexer/intellexer.md) - Processing (NLP) Service including sentiment analysis, content extraction, and language detection
 - [Microsoft Graph](https://github.com/apis-list/apis-list/blob/main/apis/microsoft-graph/microsoft-graph.md) - Find out how you can use the Microsoft Graph API to connect to the data that drives productivity - mail, calendar, contacts, documents, directory, devices, and more
 - [Notepad Api - Simplenotes](https://github.com/apis-list/apis-list/blob/main/apis/notepad-api-simplenotes/notepad-api-simplenotes.md) - Share the notes with everyone you want
-- [pdflayer](https://github.com/apis-list/apis-list/blob/main/apis/pdflayer/pdflayer.md) - Free, powerful HTML to PDF API supporting both URL and raw HTML conversion🆓
+- [pdflayer](https://github.com/apis-list/apis-list/blob/main/apis/pdflayer/pdflayer.md) - Free, powerful HTML to PDF API supporting both URL and raw HTML conversion 🆓
 - [PDFmyURL](https://github.com/apis-list/apis-list/blob/main/apis/pdfmyurl/pdfmyurl.md) - Easily Convert URLs / Webpages or HTML to PDF in any Programming Language or on the Command Line!
 Options for page format, layout, headers, footers, watermarking and more
 - [Pdfshift ](https://github.com/apis-list/apis-list/blob/main/apis/pdfshift/pdfshift.md) - An API to convert HTML/CSS documents to PDF.
 PDFShift is the reliable, Up-to-date and high-fidelity conversion API with no maintenance costs.
 Convert any HTML documents to high-fidelity PDF in one single POST request.
 - [Pocket](https://github.com/apis-list/apis-list/blob/main/apis/pocket/pocket.md) - When you find something you want to view later, put it in Pocket